Alraune (1952 film): Plot

-Months later, Frank returns from Paris having completed his studies.
-Upon returning, Alraune still proclaims her love towards him, though Frank resent's her.
+Months later, Frank returns from Paris, having completed his studies.
+Alraune still proclaims her love for him, though Frank resents her.
 Alraune, now distraught by this begins unleashing her "true nature of evil".
-Mathieu's carriage falls over a cliff, Ralph gets sick and dies from pneumonia while Gerald is killed by Dr.Mohn.
-With no man seemingly able to make her happy, Alraune questions her own morality and emotions for Frank.
-She pleads Frank for his help, even going as far to cry real tears.
-Frank, taken back by this, realizes that everything he was told about this "unnatural being" is false, she can evoke emotions and not as "soulless" as originally described, he takes her back and they plan to go run away together.
-Alraune tells ten Brinken about their plans, but he refuses to let her go, his reasoning in that she will destroy him and herself, just as she did with the other men.
-He gives her the diary detailing who she is and her parent's and upon reading it, decides not to go away with Frank.
+Mathieu's carriage falls over a cliff, Ralph gets sick and dies from pneumonia while Gerald is killed by Dr. Mohn.
+With no man seemingly able to make her happy, Alraune questions her own morality and feelings for Frank.
+She begs Frank for help, even going as far as to cry real tears.
+Frank, taken aback by this, realizes that everything he was told about this "unnatural being" is false.
+Seeing that she can evoke emotions and is not as "soulless" as he was led to believe, he takes her back and they plan to elope.
+Alraune tells ten Brinken about their plans, but he refuses to let her go, his reasoning being that she will destroy him and herself, just as she did with the other men.

-Days later, the sulfur spring has died out and Dr.Mohn is threatening to expose ten Brinken for his illegal experiments.
-He plans to run away to Germany with the left over money from the land with Alraune.
-Duvaliere worries that she will be too be exposed for her involvement with the experiments.
-She talks with Frank about the ordeal and is surprised to learn of his true feelings for Alraune.
-They both travel to ten Brinken's estate.
-Upon arriving, Duvaliere accuses ten Brinken of being "mad" and is incredibly jealous of Alraune's affection for Frank.
-Frank pursues Alraune through the forest where she hallucinates in seeing her dead "lovers" and overwhelmed by this, she faints.
-Upon awakening, Frank confesses his love once more for Alraune and reasons with her as not being the factor in his friends deaths.
-She disagrees, convinced that she is nothing but "the bringer of destruction" as she is the direct result of a cruel trial of her ungodly father, heightened by the evil thoughts of her parents.
-He convinces her that both good and evil are always present in each individual, regardless of circumstances, and that the good can in her can win over the evil.
+Days later, the sulfur spring has run dry and Dr. Mohn is threatening to expose ten Brinken for his illegal experiments.
+He plans to run away with Alraune to Germany with the money left over from the land purchase.
+Alraune is convinced that she is nothing but "the bringer of destruction" as she is the direct result of a cruel experiment concocted by her ungodly father, heightened by the evil thoughts of her biological parents.
+Frank convinces her that both good and evil are always present in each individual, regardless of circumstances, and that the good in her can prevail over the evil.

-Frank carries Alraune back to the estate, where as they arrive, ten Brinken is convinced that she will leave him for Frank.
-He then pulls out his gun and shoots her -"Now the toy is broken-the crime against nature that God didn’t want.”
-Alraune dies, dissolving into a mandrake root body with the seed of her true nature finally destroyed.
+Frank carries Alraune back to the estate; when they arrive, ten Brinken is convinced that she will leave him for Frank.
+He then pulls out his gun and shoots her, "Now the toy is broken-the crime against nature that God didn't want."
+Alraune dies, dissolving into a mandrake root body, with the seed of her true nature finally destroyed.
 Ten Brinken is arrested and then hanged for the murder of "his child".